Financial Aid Policies

 • Successfully appeal the ineligible status by demonstrating unforeseen, documentable extenuating circumstances and detailing why they failed to maintain SAP and what has changed in their situation allowing him/ her to achieve SAP at the next evaluation.

-For those students who are appealing because they have exceeded the maximum time frame, the appeals committee will consider classes taken toward a second Associate’s degree, transfer credits and developmental courses.
+For those students who are appealing because they have exceeded the maximum time frame, the appeals committee will consider classes taken toward a second Associate’s degree, transfer credits, and developmental courses.

 Financial Aid Probation/Academic Plan